 - 100%: The disorder is leading to chronic respiratory failure and the retention of Carbon dioxide or cor pulmonale, or requires tracheostomy

-The best way to ensure your claim reaches the 50% rating threshold, it is essential to gather as much evidence as possible before filing.
+The best way to ensure your claim reaches the 50% VA rating for sleep apnea threshold, is essential to gather as much evidence as possible before filing.

 There are over 30 medical conditions that can cause or aggravate sleep apnea including TBI (traumatic brain injury), diabetes, heart conditions, PTSD, and nerve issues.
 It will be extremely helpful to your claim to have the information on which condition is causing your sleep apnea submitted.

 Next, include as much detail and evidence possible about the effect your sleep apnea is having on your daily life.
-This information is necessary for the VA to best validate the seriousness of your condition and reach an accurate disability rating.
+This information is necessary for the VA to best validate the seriousness of your condition and reach an accurate VA rating for sleep apnea.

 Finally, make sure to include detailed information about the timing your condition began.
 The more detailed understanding of the underlying causes of your sleep apnea, the better.